Stefano Sensi: Cesena

 Sensi began his senior career with Cesena.
 He was first included in a matchday squad for their Coppa Italia fourth-round game on 28 November 2012, remaining unused in a 3–1 loss to Atalanta at the Stadio Atleti Azzurri d'Italia.

-On 23 July 2013, he was one of a quintet of Cesena players who moved to San Marino Calcio, in his case a loan with the option of co-ownership.
+On 23 July 2013, he was one of a quintet of Cesena players who moved to San Marino, in his case a loan with the option of co-ownership.
 He made his professional debut on 8 September, playing the full 90 minutes of a 2–0 Lega Pro Seconda Divisione loss away to Reggiana.
 A week later he scored his first goal, finishing from the edge of the penalty area to conclude a 2–0 win over Como at the Stadio Olimpico.
 On 16 March 2014, he was one of three Titani players sent off in a 2–0 defeat at Cremonese.
 He played 26 games in his first professional season, scoring another goal in the last game, a 2–2 home draw with Vicenza on 4 May.

-San Marino did not take up the option to obtain Sensi, but on 7 July 2014 he went to the club for a second loan.
+San Marino did not take up the option to sign Sensi permanently, but on 7 July 2014, he went to the club for a second loan.
 In his second match of the season, on 8 September, he was sent off in added time at the end of a 2–1 loss at Pontedera.
 He played 33 games in a season which ended with relegation to Serie D, scoring eight goals, including two in a 3–2 home win over L'Aquila on 14 February 2015, in which he was again sent off at the end.

 Sensi made his Cesena debut on 20 August 2015, playing the entirety of their 4–1 win at Catania in the third round of the Coppa Italia.
 On 5 September, he made his league debut, as the team won 2–0 against Brescia at the Stadio Dino Manuzzi in the first game of the season.
 On 3 October he scored from a penalty as Cesena defeated Livorno 1–0.

 Sassuolo

 On 13 January 2016, Sensi was signed by Serie A club Sassuolo.
 He would spend the first 6 months of the contract on loan with Cesena.
 He returned in Sassuolo in July 2016 ahead of 2016–17 season, making his Serie A debut by playing full 90 minutes in the opening championship match against Palermo, which ended in a 1–0 away win.
 His first top flight goal came later in October 2016 in a 2–1 home win over newly promoted side Crotone.
-Sensi concluded his first season at Mapei Stadium by playing 19 matches in all competitions, scoring only once.
+Sensi concluded his first season at the Mapei Stadium by playing 19 matches in all competitions, scoring only once.
 In the 2017–18 season, he scored two goals in 17 league appearances.
-Sensi was a protagonist in the 2018–19 season under manager Roberto De Zerbi, making 30 appearances between league and cup, netting twice in the process.
+Sensi was a key player in the 2018–19 season under manager Roberto De Zerbi, making 30 appearances between league and cup, netting twice in the process.